British colonization of the Americas

 England captured the Dutch colony of New Netherland in the Anglo-Dutch Wars of the mid-17th century, leaving North America divided among the English, Spanish, and French empires.
-After decades of warring with France, Britain took control of the French colony of Canada and France's territory east of the Mississippi River, as well as several Caribbean territories, in 1763.
-Many of the North American colonies gained independence from Britain through victory in the American Revolutionary War, which ended in 1783.
+After decades of warring with France, Britain took control of the French colony of Canada, France's territory east of the Mississippi River, and The Floridas from Spain, as well as several Caribbean territories, in 1763.
+Many of the North American colonies gained independence from Britain through victory in the American Revolutionary War, which ended in 1783 and the Floridas were returned to Spain.
 Historians refer to the British Empire after 1783 as the "Second British Empire"; this period saw Britain increasingly focus on Asia and Africa instead of the Americas, and increasingly focus on the expansion of trade rather than territorial possessions.
 Nonetheless, Britain continued to colonize parts of the Americas in the 19th century, taking control of British Columbia and establishing the colonies of the Falkland Islands and British Honduras.
 Britain also gained control of several colonies, including Trinidad and British Guiana, following the 1815 defeat of France in the Napoleonic Wars.

 In the mid-19th century, Britain began the process of granting self-government to its remaining colonies in North America.
 Most of these colonies joined the Confederation of Canada in the 1860s or 1870s, though Newfoundland would not join Canada until 1949.
 Canada gained full autonomy following the passage of the Statute of Westminster 1931, though it retained various ties to Britain and still recognizes the British monarch as head of state.
 Following the onset of the Cold War, most of the remaining British colonies in the Americas gained independence between 1962 and 1983.
 Many of the former British colonies are part of the Commonwealth of Nations, a political association chiefly consisting of former colonies of the British Empire.